tokenring-ai/database/README.md

 {
   name: "database_showSchema",
   displayName: "Database/showSchema",
-  description: "Shows the schema information for all tables in the specified database.",
+  description: "Shows the 'CREATE TABLE' statements (or equivalent) for all tables in the specified database.",
   inputSchema: {
     databaseName: string  // Required: The name of the database },